 Gira System 3000 is the perfect choice if you want a straightforward solution that includes all the basic functions for everyday life.
 It allows you to control your lights, blinds, and room temperature – using switches, automated time schedules, or a Bluetooth app.
 You’d like to go a bit further than that?
 Then you can choose between wired and wireless systems:

 With the Gira KNX system, you’ll enjoy the maximum level of comfort.
-Checking up on your house while on the road, connecting devices from different manufacturers, configuring complex IFTTT scenarios?
+Checking up on your house while on the road or connecting devices from different manufacturers?
 Sure, no problem!
 To make that possible, special BUS cabling must be laid throughout your house.
 Therefore, wired KNX systems are a good option when building a new Smart Home.

-For older houses and flats, we recommend a wireless solution such as the Gira eNet SMART HOME or the Gira KNX RF system.
-In both cases, the networks are based on radio transmission and therefore do not require any additional cabling.
+For older houses and flats, we recommend a wireless solution such as the Gira KNX RF system.
+In this case, the network is based on radio transmission and therefore does not require any additional cabling.
 You’ll still have the same control options that you can use in a wired KNX Smart Home: via app, voice command, or the central unit Gira G1.

 Apart from your personal needs and wishes, the given circumstances also play an important role in the decision process.
 Different living situations can pose different challenges while you plan a Smart Home design: